-The sections of this form titled "Emergency Assistance" and "For All Programs" must be completed and signed.
+The sections of this form titled "Emergency Assistance" and "For All Programs" must be completed and signed, when using the DFA-2.
+The DFA-RR-1 is not required when using the DFA-EA-1.
 See Section 1.3,B.

 c.
-Completion of Form ES-6 and/or Verification Checklist
+Completion of Form DFA-6 and/or Verification Checklist

-When the Worker does not have sufficient information to make a decision on the application, it is necessary to complete Form ES-6 or verification checklist to inform the applicant of the additional information needed.
-All requests for verification must be made using the ES-6 form and/or verification checklist.
+When the Worker does not have sufficient information to make a decision, it is necessary to complete Form DFA-6 or verification checklist to inform the applicant of the additional information needed.
+All requests for verification must be made using the DFA-6 form and/or verification checklist.

-The Worker must clearly state on the form what items must be returned by the applicant as well as the date by which the information must be returned.
+The Worker must clearly state on the form what items must be returned by the applicant, as well as the date by which the information must be returned.